The HPCF entertains grant proposals from agencies and organizations which have the following characteristics:

 First Time Applicants: For new applicants and those who have previously applied but were not awarded a grant from the HPCF, you must first submit a letter to the HPCF as described in the First Time Applicants section by June 15th of the applying year.
 You will be notified if your organization qualifies to submit a grant proposal.
 At that time you may complete and submit your application.
 Please follow the procedures outlined below for submitting your application.

-Returning Applicants and Approved New Applicants: If you have previously received a grant from the HPCF or are a pre-approved new applicant, please download the Common Grant Application form found on The City of Highland Park’s website here.
+Returning Applicants and Approved New Applicants: If you have previously received a grant from the HPCF or are a pre-approved new applicant, please download the Common Grant Application form found here.

 After send us your completed application, along with the following documents: